vxlang/vxlang-page/README.md

 0.9.7
 ---
+  - 20230802
+    - Consolidate the obfuscation section.(.vxil0~ vxil1)
+      - Added a form of obfuscation.
+  - 20230730
     - Packers and obfuscators are also modified on a per-platform basis.
     - Obfuscation methods (e.g. control-flow-flattening, CFF) are added.
 Adds x86-64 assembler to the obfuscator, and updates it to make
       - **VL_CODE_FLATTENING_BEGIN** / **VL_CODE_FLATTENING_END**
   - [Download](https://vxlang.github.io/download.html)

 ## TODO
 - `Hotfix`
-  - Consolidate the obfuscation section.
   - Change the way virtual machines are created.
 - `Task`
   - Add ELF32/64 format for x86-64